Anloo: Hunebedden

-The hunebed D7 is hidden in the forest and on a military terrain.
-It consists of four capstones, however one has fallen.
-A large part of the dolmen is still hidden under ground.
+Hunebed D7 is hidden in forest and on military terrain.
+It consists of four capstones, one of them fallen.
+A large part of the dolmen is still buried underground.

-The hunebed D8 is located in the forest and contains four capstones and eight side stones.
-One gate stone has remained.
-The missing gate stone has been marked by a concrete cast.
+Hunebed D8 is in the forest and has four capstones and eight side stones.
+One portal stone has remained.
+The missing portal stone has been marked by a concrete cast.

-The hunebed D9 is a small incomplete dolmen near the main road in the build-up area.
+Hunebed D9 is a small incomplete dolmen near the main road in the built-up area.

-The hunebed D11 is located on the estate Terborgh.
-It is medium-sized with four capstones, however it is well preserved and only one capstone was removed.
-Some artefacts from the cellar have been recovered in 1879, and are on display in the British Museum, however the dolmen has not been scientifically researched yet.
+Hunebed D11 is on the Terborgh estate.
+It is medium-sized with four capstones; it is well preserved and only one capstone was removed.
+Some artefacts from the were recovered in 1879, and are on display in the British Museum; however, the dolmen has not been scientifically researched yet.
 It was restored in 1951.

 Nature

 Anloo is surrounded by forests.
-Strubben–Kniphorstbos is a nature reserve of 377 ha.
-It is an archaeological reserve, due to the presence of dolmen, and many ancient burial mounts.
+Strubben–Kniphorstbos is a nature reserve of 377 ha and an archaeological reserve, with dolmens and many ancient burial mounds.

-Transportation
+Transport

 There is no railway station in Anloo.
 The nearest station is Assen railway station.
 Bus service 58 runs through Anloo and goes to Assen railway station.

-For further information see Aa en Hunze#Transportation.
+For further information, see Aa en Hunze#Transportation.